samsquire/ideas4/README.md

 The screen is empty.

-What if we could search based on what we have?
+What if we could search based on what is available?
 Based on the structures of what we have?

 # 117. Rules for concurrency and parallelism